bitshares/bitshares.github.io-old/technology/index.md

 - ease of use
 - profitable new business models

-After over a year of research and development, we decided that the best way for BitShares to provide the above services was to structure it as an open platform running on a public **blockchain** and using the **Delegated Proof-of-Stake** consensus protocol.

-Using such a design for BitShares provides the following benefits:

-- Reliability,
-- Maintainability,
-- Scalability.
-- Fault-Tolerance: the market should be resilient to bad actors
-- Immutability: the historical intent of all market participants should be preserved
-- Transparency: any actor can inspect the market to verify that it is operating correctly
-- Censorship Resistance: no actor can be kept from performing valid market operations

-The BitShares blockchain itself is run and maintained by the **BitShares community**--an open consortium of individuals and organizations committed to providing universal access to the power of smart contracts.
+The BitShares platform itself is run and maintained by the **BitShares community**--an open consortium of individuals and organizations committed to providing universal access to the power of smart contracts.

 Working together, this community has designed and developed the BitShares platform to include numerous innovative features which are not found elsewhere within the smart contract industry: